soam/blox/README.md

 Ruby's syntax, dynamic nature and use of blocks makes it easy to create domain specific languages.

-Blox allows you to focus on implementing the functionality of your language, and takes care of the bookkeeping job of creating and walking abstract syntax trees.
+Blox takes this further by allowing you to focus on implementing the functionality of your language, and taking care of the bookkeeping job of creating and walking abstract syntax trees (ASTs).

 ## Usage